Gfdcvn/PCBay/README.md

 # PCBay
-The chat app that is like Discord and Teamspeak
+💬 The chat app that's like Discord and Teamspeak.

 ## Features
 Client - Server interaction